 Buildings Provide brief description below: YES NO No buildings required.
-Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO Water use: There is no need to apply for a new water use license for the taking of water .
+Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO Water use:

+There is no need to apply for a new water use license for the taking of water.
 Please refer Appendix E2 for the proof of existing water use rights allocated to Darling Brug and Wagenboomsrivier Irrigation boards.

 Sarel Bester Ingenieurs submitted the EWULA WULA REF: WU7769: Darling- & Waboomsrivier Irr Board vir Waboomsrivier weir & 2,7km pyplyn for other activities that trigger section 21 of the National Water Act associated with the proposed pipeline route.
 It is proposed that the pipeline follow existing farm roads on the banks of the Waaboomriver cross the river via structure.
 It is proposed four concrete anchors be constructed on the river banks to receive the bridge to carry the pipeline over the river.

-Activities triggered in terms of section 21 of the NWA: S21 (c) Impeding or diverting the flow of the water course S21 (i) Altering the bed, bank, course or characteristic of a watercourse A pipeline of approximately 2,7km and diameter of 0,35m is proposed.
+Activities triggered in terms of section 21 of the NWA:

+- S21 (c) Impeding or diverting the flow of the water course - S21 (i) Altering the bed, bank, course or characteristic of a watercourse

+Please refer to Appendix E2.1 for a letter from DWS accepting the WULA

+A pipeline of approximately 2,7km and diameter of 0,35m is proposed.

 Should electricity be required it, would come from Eskom's exiting connections.

 Existing access roads will be used.

-Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A
+Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) YES NO Provide brief description below: 163 NO N/A Storage and treatment facilities for effluent, wastewater or sewage: YES NO Provide brief description below: No treatment of effluent, waste water or sewage.

-BASIC ASSESSMENT REPORT IN TERMS OF THE EIA REGULATIONS, 2014 (AS AMENDED) - October 2017

-Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO No treatment of effluent, waste water or sewage.
 No permanent toilets on site.
 Once construction starts, a portable chemical toilet should be made available on site.
-Th be placed within 32m of a watercourse/ river and should be serviced in a legal manner a construction is completed. e toiled sh nd remove ould not d after Storage and treatment of solid waste Provide brief description below: YES NO No storage or treatment of solid waste.
+The be placed within 32m of a watercourse/ river and should be serviced in a legal manner ar nd remove d after construction is completed.
+Storage and treatment of solid waste YES NO Provide brief description below: TE3 NO No storage or treatment of solid waste.
 Solid waste produced during construction should be disposed of in a legal manner.
 Facilities associated with the release of emissions or pollution.
-Provide brief description below: YES NO The activity is not expected to produce emissions or cause pollution.
-Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO There is no need to apply for a new water use license for the taking of water.
-Please ref er Append dix E2 for the proof of existing water use rights allocated to Darling Brug and Wagenboomsrivier Irrigation boards.
+VEC Provide brief description below: YES NO The activity is not expected to produce emissions or cause pollution.
+Other activities (e.g., water abstraction activities, crop planting activities) - V/F0 Provide brief description below: YES NO There is no need to apply for a new water use license for the taking of water.
+Please refe er Append lix E2 for the proof of existing water use rights allocated to Darling Brug and Wagenboomsrivier Irri 0.4000.002 1105